 Run a test on your domain

 There are a few ways to publish split tests to your site, depending on how it’s set up.
 In general, you’ll need to direct visitors to your control page wherever it’s published.

-For instance, if you publish your control page to your domain via our custom domains option, that URL will become your split test’s destination.
+For instance, if you publish your control page to a domain connected to your Leadpages account, that URL will become your split test’s destination.

 Version 2.1.6 of our WordPress plugin supports publishing split tests as well.
 Your split tests will appear in the pages drop-down (among your other Leadpages) when you create a new page from the plugin.

 After you receive some traffic and opt-ins, you can review your test’s performance on its analytics page, as described above.

 On the main analytics screen, you can find out how many days your test has run, what its primary URL is, and review basic analytics data.

 We provide a summary of each test, which covers the following: